AaronWatters/segmentation_viz_workflow/README.md

 % python capture_surfaces.py
 ```

+The processor uses WebGL in a browser to capture the surfaces.
+Open the link printed by the script in a browser to establish
+the browser connection and start the capture process.

 **Important**: The browser tab for capturing the surfaces does not exit automatically.
 Close the tab manually once the script completes.